Are you thinking of buying a new build? Discover the pros and cons of new builds and find out how you can buy a new build house through Help to Buy.

 Some issues that might come up are:

-delays in the build leading to the expiration of your mortgage offer
+delays in the build might lead to your mortgage offer expiring

 strict completion deadlines set by the developer

-Some lenders don’t lend on any new builds.
-Others only lend on certain property types, or limit the number of homes they’ll lend on per development.
+Some lenders do not lend on any new builds.
+Others only lend on certain property types or limit how many homes they’ll lend on per development.

-A lot of lenders won’t give you a mortgage to buy an off plan new build.
+A lot of lenders will not give you a mortgage to buy an off-plan new build.

-Chat to a free mortgage broker like Trussle to find out your options.
+Chat to a mortgage broker like Trussle to find out your options.

 New builds and Help to Buy

-The government’s Help to Buy equity loan is available for buyers looking to buy a new build property.
+Help to Buy is available for buyers who want to buy a new build.
 The loan is interest free for the first five years.

 If you use the Help To Buy scheme: